 Having started Virgin as a mail order record retailer in 1970, Richard founded Virgin Records and opened a record shop on Oxford Street, London.
 After building a recording studio, The Manor, the first Virgin artist, Mike Oldfield, recorded and released ‘Tubular Bells’.
 Virgin Records went on to sign household names from the Sex Pistols to The Rolling Stones, becoming the biggest independent label in the world.

 Branson has challenged himself with many record breaking adventures, including the fastest ever Atlantic Ocean crossing, a series of hot air balloon adventures and kitesurfing across the English Channel.
 He has described Virgin Galactic, the world’s first commercial spaceline, as being “the greatest adventure of all”.
-Space travel has been a dream for Branson since he watched the moon landings on TV, and he registered the Virgin Galactic name in 1999.
-Testing for commercial service is underway, with Branson planning to join his family on the first space flight.
+Space travel has been a dream for Branson since he watched the moon landing on TV, and he registered the Virgin Galactic name in 1999.
+Testing for commercial service is underway, with Branson planning to be on the first operational space flight.

 He is also a record breaker online, voted the UK’s number one Twitter user, the world’s most social CEO and the world’s most followed person on LinkedIn.
-Branson maintains a daily blog on http://virgin.com discussing everything from entrepreneurship, conservation and sustainability to travel, music and humour.
-He has more than 11.5 million followers across five social networks.
-He has also written six books, including autobiography Losing My Virginity.
+Branson maintains a daily blog on http://virgin.com/richardbranson discussing everything from entrepreneurship, conservation and sustainability to travel, music and innovation.
+He has more than 41 million followers across five social networks.
+He has also written eight books, including autobiographies Losing My Virginity and Finding My Virginity.

 In 2004 he established non-profit foundation Virgin Unite to tackle tough social and environmental problems and strives to make business a force for good.
-Most of his time is now spent working with Virgin Unite and organisations it has incubated, such as The Elders, Carbon War Room, B Team and Branson Centre of Entrepreneurship.
+Most of his time is now spent working with Virgin Unite and organisations it has incubated, such as The Elders, Carbon War Room/Rocky Mountain Institute, The B Team and The Branson Centre of Entrepreneurship.
 He also serves on the Global Commission on Drug Policy and supports ocean conservation with the Ocean Elders and Ocean Unite.